stefank0/halite3/README.md

 ### 1.2.
 TODO - optimize vars
 * rethink independent variables and minimize amount
 * run some kind of monte carlo (ML) to determine optimal set of vars
-### 1.3.
-TODO - Split utility.py, put code about enemy interaction in separate file.
-Improve readability of the new code.
 ### 1.4.
 TODO - Improve attack and enemy_threat, predict enemy movement (improve on using just mining_probability()).
 For enemy_threat, only predict movement for nearby enemy ships.
 ### 1.5.
 TODO - Improve attack.
 Make sure that we do not follow an enemy ship to their base (the attack should succeed within a couple of turns: ideally our ship is between the enemy ship and their dropoff)
 ### 1.6.
 TODO - Improve attack.
 Make sure there is a friendly ship to take the dropped halite from both collided ships.
 ### 1.7.
 TODO - Improve attack and enemy_threat, keep track of enemy collisions with our own ships and adjust our behavior depending on enemy behavior (tit-for-tat).
-### 1.8.
-TODO - Reduce computation time (times out at large maps): use a subgraph for the dijkstra algorithm.

 ### Bug1
 When cargo of ship == 1000